Sunit-Kulkarni/dvdrental-pgadmin-docker/README.md

 ## Overview
-PostgreSQL playground running on Docker with logs presented in Kibana dashboard and Pgadmin webinterface.
+PostgreSQL playground running on Docker with Pgadmin webinterface.

 ## Usage
 Install Docker.
 Clone this repo to your local machine.
 Run docker-compose: